mthomp89/landslide-detect/README.md

 - [@Mitch Thompson](mailto:mitchell.thompson-1@colorado.edu)
 - [@Elsa Culler](mailto:eculler@gmail.com)

+## Citations:
+- Our Github is currently private and we intend to keep it private until the end of the summer course.
+We will be linking Zenodo with our Git Hub repository to ensure that our code is visible and citable!

 ## License
 This project is open source and available under the [Apache License 2.0](https://github.com/mthomp89/landslide-detect/blob/main/LICENSE).